-Much is still unclear, and anesthesia-assisted rapid opiate detoxification is not a standardized procedure.
+Much is still unclear, and anesthesia-assisted rapid opiate detox is not a standardized procedure.
 However, the objective and responsibility of the provider should always be clear.
 Providing patients with the highest possible level of medical care while concentrating on their well-being should be the utmost priority.
 Reduction and shortening of the withdrawal symptoms are also significant, but should not compromise patients’ safety.

-Waismann Method of Rapid Opiate Detoxification
+Waismann Method® of Rapid Opiate Detox

 Our common ground is that we all want to feel good physically and emotionally.
 For that, we need to find our unique path to emotional and physical health.

 People turn to substances abuse to relieve stress or to cope with painful health and emotional conditions.
-We believe in treating opioid users with compassion, advanced medical science and most of all a clear understanding of where they are and where they wish to be.
-Contact us today to speak to a Detox Expert.
+We believe in treating opioid users with compassion, advanced medical science, and most of all, a clear understanding of where they are and where they wish to be.
+Contact us today to speak to a detox expert.